 Wootzano CEO Atif Syed said: “The reason why picking fresh produce hasn’t become automated is that robots lack the sense of real feelings.
 That requirement to automate picking fresh produce has been there for a long time.
 We saw the opportunity in the market and realised that a it was something that a skin could instantly cure.”

 During the COVID-19 pandemic the demand for automations has skyrocketed.
-The NETPark based company have acquired orders to deliver hundreds of units to the industry by the end of the year, with thousands in the pipeline.
+The NETPark based company acquired orders to deliver hundreds of units to the industry by the end of 2020, with thousands in the pipeline.

 But that’s not the only application, there are more complex tasks that the talented team of engineers are working towards.
 An early stage project Wootzano are involved in aims to enable robots to walk on wind turbine plates to autonomously inspect maintain and repair wind turbines, providing a reliable, cost effective and safe way to maintain wind turbines.